 The unincorporated association structure is generally suitable for small, simple groups or organisations with minimal assets who do work that has minimal risk, and who are not intending to incorporate.

-Groups who have recently formed and are small - such as early start-ups - may choose to be an unincorporated association.
+Groups that have recently formed and are small – such as early start-ups – may choose to be unincorporated associations.

-While they may take any structure, groups like religious communities, animal welfare groups and cultural groups sometimes also choose to be structured as an unincorporated association.
-These types of associations can only be registered as charities if they have a charitable purpose and meet other requirements of registration.
+And while they may take any structure, organisations such as religious communities, animal welfare groups and cultural groups sometimes also choose to be structured as unincorporated associations.

-One benefit to structuring your organisation as an unincorporated association comes through their ease and cost-effectiveness to establish.
-Another is their flexibility.
+One benefit of the unincorporated association structure is the ease and cost-effectiveness to establish an unincorporated association.
+Another benefit is flexibility.

 Personal liability